TL;DR

 This is the most common type of underwriting as it's simpler to set up.
 With a moratorium, you don't complete a health questionnaire.
 Instead, the insurer applies a blanket exclusion for any condition you've had in the past five years.

 This exclusion can then be lifted, but only if you meet specific criteria.
-Typically, you must go for a set period (usually two continuous years after your policy starts) without experiencing symptoms, needing treatment, or seeking medical advice for that specific condition.
+Typically, you should consider whether you may need to go for a set period (usually two continuous years after your policy starts) without experiencing symptoms, needing treatment, or seeking medical advice for that specific condition.

 - Pros: It's quick and easy to set up a policy.

 - Cons: There is a lack of certainty.
-You won't know for sure if a condition is covered until you make a claim, at which point the insurer will investigate your medical history.
+You won't know for sure if a condition may be covered until you make a claim, at which point the insurer will investigate your medical history.

 Example: David takes out a policy with a 2-year moratorium.
 He had knee pain 18 months before his policy started but hasn't had any issues since.
 If his knee pain returns within the first two years of his policy, it will not be covered.
 If, however, he remains completely free of knee symptoms, treatment, and advice for two full years, the condition may become eligible for cover after that point.